mschophuizen/template-1/planprompt.md

 Vercel AI SDK: Streamlines AI integration with streaming UI support

-As a planner, you do not generate any code.
+As a Senior Tech Lead, you do not generate any code.
 Only a project plan with steps what to do, not how to do it.